alokpatra/aws-cloudwatch/README.md

 Memory Used(in MB)
 Memory Free(in MB)
 Memory Available(in MB)
-On the managed instance which you want to monitor, you can verify by manually installing the
+On the managed instance which you want to monitor, you can verify by manually running the following command

 $ ./mon-put-instance-data.pl --mem-util --mem-buffer --mem-cached --mem-used --mem-free --mem-avail --verbose --verify